Evaluation of transition rates from nonequilibrium instantons: Introduction

 Unlike their equilibrium counterparts, rare nonequilibrium transitions are not governed by the energetics of static transition states.
 This renders efficient equilibrium techniques for computing rates and elucidating mechanisms largely invalid.
 Instead, reaction rates in systems driven far from thermodynamic equilibrium are dependent on the details of their trajectories.
 This is formalized by Freidlin--Wentzell theory in the weak-noise limit with the optimal transition path or \textit{instanton} \cite{Freidlin2012,Onsager1953,Graham1973}.
-Instantons have recently emerged as a powerful computational tool, offering insights into a wide variety of nonequilibrium phenomena across diverse disciplines like fluid dynamics, soft active matter, biology, and chemistry \cite{Weinan2004,Heymann2008,Heymann2008a,Kohn2006,Grafke2015,Grafke2017,Fuchs2022,ChavesOFlynn2011,Cruz2018,Zakine2023,Woillez2019,Bouchet2019}.
-In this work, we develop a rigorous, numerically efficient nonequilibrium instanton rate theory (NEQI) that provides a quantitative understanding of transitions in complex driven systems.
+Instantons have recently emerged as a powerful computational tool, offering insights into a wide variety of nonequilibrium phenomena across diverse disciplines like fluid dynamics, soft active matter, biology, and chemistry \cite{Weinan2004,Heymann2008,Heymann2008a,Kohn2006,Grafke2015,Grafke2017,Fuchs2022,ChavesOFlynn2011,Cruz2018,Zakine2023,Woillez2019,Bouchet2019,Kikuchi2020}.

+In this work, we develop a numerically efficient instanton method to compute the rate constant of rare nonequilibrium transitions, which, in addition to the path action, includes a prefactor encoding fluctuations around the optimal path.
+This nonequilibrium instanton rate theory (NEQI) is derived through a rigorous asymptotic approximation of the exact path-integral representation of the transition rate and provides a quantitative understanding of transitions in complex driven systems.
 We show the instanton rates computed with our method are in excellent agreement with numerically exact results at weak noise for a particle under a non-gradient force and illustrate dramatic changes of transition rates and mechanisms due to nonequilibrium driving.
 Further, we apply our method to an active field theory relevant to the study of how phase transforms are altered in the presence of active forces, revealing how insights from classical nucleation theory can be recovered even in nonequilibrium phase transitions \cite{cates2023classical,richard2016nucleation,redner2016classical}.